jasonmei-dev/fit-buddy/README.md

 # Fit-Buddy

-This is a simple CRUD app made for Flatiron School's Rails Portfolio Project.
+This is a CRUD app made for Flatiron School's Rails Portfolio Project.
 This app allows a user to log and track their workouts and view other users' workouts.
 This app was made using Ruby on Rails, ActiveRecord, SQLite3, and Bootstrap CSS framework.

 ## Installation & Usage